droonga/droonga.org/tutorial/groonga/index.md

 On the other hand, you have to run two servers for each Droonga node to use your Droonga cluster via HTTP.

-To start required services, run commands like following on each Droonga node:
+To start them, run commands like following on each Droonga node:

     # cd ~/droonga
     # host=192.168.0.10